apache/trafficcontrol/docs/source/api/cdns_name_name_sslkeys.rst

 ``GET``
 =======
-Returns SSL certificates for all :term:`Delivery Service`\ s that are a part of the CDN.
+Returns SSL certificates for all :term:`Delivery Services` that are a part of the CDN.

 :Auth.
 Required: Yes
 :Roles Required: "admin"